About this event

 Running a company with job quality in mind is good business, and a metric for quality jobs could improve decisions about where to invest, whom to lend to, and which companies to do business with.
 However, until now, there was no easy and consistent way to measure a businesses’ “people outcomes” and benchmark to industry peers.

-On October 29, the Economic Opportunities Program’s Good Companies/Good Jobs Initiative, in partnership with Working Metrics, will unveil a new tool that assesses businesses’ job quality performance for frontline workers and benchmarks them against others.
+On October 29, the Economic Opportunities Program’s Good Companies/Good Jobs Initiative, in partnership with Working Metrics, unveiled a new tool that assesses businesses’ job quality performance for frontline workers and benchmarks them against others.

 This tool is part of a unique nonprofit-for profit collaboration with Working Metrics to get this tool into the hands of investors and businesses’ procurement systems to help them include firms’ treatment of workers in their decision making – thereby creating strong incentives for business change.

-The Working in America event will include a presentation on this innovative new tool and discussion with businesses who contributed to it and used it to improve their practices.
+The Working in America event included a presentation on this innovative new tool and discussion with businesses who contributed to it and used it to improve their practices.

 Maureen Conway serves as Vice President for Policy Programs at the Aspen Institute and Executive Director of the Institute’s Economic Opportunities Program.
 Maureen founded EOP’s Workforce Strategies Initiative and has headed up workforce research at the Aspen Institute since 1999.
 She is a nationally recognized expert in sectoral workforce development and is the author of numerous publications, including co-editing the book Connecting People to Work: Workforce Intermediaries and Sector Strategies.
 Her current work includes documenting and evaluating promising innovations in strategies that seek to improve job quality for lower-income workers while also helping workers to improve their skills and businesses to thrive.
 Maureen holds an M.B.A. from Columbia University, where she was a Samuel Bronfman Scholar, a Masters in Regional Planning from the University of North Carolina, and a B.A. in Economics and Mathematics from Holy Cross College.